andrewlim0822/blockchain-homework/README.md

 * Check Balance and send transaction.
 Please refer to screenshots.

-* There were a quite few errors I encountered: 1.
+* There were a 2 errors I encountered: 1.
 The TX Status was infinitely pending.
 2. Could not push fully into github due to github's max limit capacity.